Missouri Fire Program

 THE DOUG LADD FIRE & STEWARDSHIP PROGRAM

-Doug Ladd devoted much of his career teaching, demonstrating, and researching the ecological benefits of prescribed fire.
+Doug Ladd devoted much of his career teaching, demonstrating, and researching the ecological benefits of controlled burns.

 To honor his commitment, we have established the Doug Ladd Fire & Stewardship Fund.
 “Having the ability to increase outreach, provide additional training, and maintain necessary equipment will allow us to build upon and further advance a big part of Doug’s incredible legacy with this chapter,” said Adam McLane, Missouri State Director.